fityannugroho/img-dl/README.md

 PARAMETERS
   url   The URL of the image to download.
 Provide multiple URLs to download multiple images.
-        In increment mode, the URL must contain {i} placeholder for the index, only one URL is allowed, and the 'end' flag is required.
+        In increment mode, the URL must contain {i} placeholder for the index, only one URL is allowed, and the '--end' is required.

 OPTIONS
   -d, --dir=<path>          The output directory.
 Default: current working directory